cargilgar/Smart-Alarm-using-tinyML/README.md

 ## Constraints and challenges:

-A major challenge is to shrink down a reasonable ML model (to less than 1 MB of size) that still performs predictions with high accuracy, low latency and low power consuption.
+A major challenge is to shrink down a reasonable ML model (to less than 1 MB of size) that still carries out predictions with high accuracy, low latency and low power consuption.

 ## Version/Date:

-06/05/2021
+07/05/2021

 ## Authors